Stocks (Options, Splits, Traders)

 If you entered into a short sale before January 1, 2011, you should have received a Form 1099-B for the year the short sale was opened reporting gross proceeds from the short sale.
 When the short sale is closed in a later year, use the information from the pre-2011 Form 1099-B to determine the amount of gross proceeds from the short sale when completing your Form 8949 for the year the short sale is closed.
 For a short sale entered into before January 1, 2011, your broker is permitted, but not required, to send you a Form 1099-B for the year the short sale is closed to provide you with information about the short sale.

 There may be other times when your broker reports a basis that is inconsistent with your records.
 The instructions for Form 8949 advise you on how to make this basis adjustment to report your taxes correctly.
-For more specific rules, refer to Publication 550, Investment Income and Expenses and the instructions to the Form 8949 found in the Instructions for Schedule D (PDF), Capital Gains and Losses.
+For more specific rules, refer to Publication 550, Investment Income and Expenses and the Instructions for Form 8949 (PDF), Sales and Other Dispositions of Capital Assets.

 Category: Capital Gains, Losses, Sale of Home